DoronBrayer/monorand/.github/ISSUE_TEMPLATE/feature_request.md

 ## Additional context (optional)
 Add any other context or screenshots about the feature request here.
 For example, links to related discussions, papers, or existing implementations.
-# Thanks
-Thank you for contributing to `shuffrand`’s growth!
-Your thoughtful proposals help us build a more robust and capable utility.
-Please also remember to adhere to our [Code of Conduct](https://github.com/DoronBrayer/shuffrand/blob/main/CODE_OF_CONDUCT.md) in all discussions.